 - A listing with the OSU Emeriti Association.

 - Continuation of OSU email.

-We recommend attending a How To Retire session, as well as, reviewing the OSU Retirement Planning Guide.
+We recommend viewing the How To Retire recorded seminar, as well as, reviewing the OSU Retirement Planning Guide.
 Both resources offer a detailed overview of retiring with OSU, including timelines, checklists, and contact information for various benefit vendors.

 Frequently Asked Questions